In hearings, the new 9/11 trial judge wants “action.”

 Colonel Matthew McCall of the US Air Force told the military commissions court at the US navy facility in Cuba that he would not block lawyers defending 9/11 “architect” Khalid Sheikh Mohammed and four others from arguing that the men were given due process because they were tortured by the CIA.

-He said he wanted to get going on the long-running pretrial phase, which has already gone through seven judges, just three days before the 20th anniversary of the Al-Qaeda attacks.
+He said he intended to rush through the long-running pretrial phase of a death penalty case that has already gone through seven judges just three days before the 20th anniversary of the Al-Qaeda attacks.

 He reminded the attorneys, defendants, and family members of the 9/11 victims in the courtroom, “This case has been going on for a long time.”